rayyventura/wunder-mobility-registration/README.md

 Possible Optimizations:
 * Integrate with a zip-code API to bring the address data from it authomatically, improving the user experience.

-Think that could be improved:
+Things that can be improved:
 * As it was my first time working with SCSS, I wasn't pretty used to it, since I normally use styled-components.
 It wasn't difficult to implement, even though I believe I have made it more complex than it should be.
 So, having more experience with this css framework and refactoring my stylesheet is definitely something I have to work on.
 * Other than that, I wasn't able to access the endpoint proposed in the front-end due to credential restrtrictions (CORS).
 So I've developed an endpoint in the back-end to do so.